Video showed a Black man dying as police did nothing. Now his family demand answers

 “Preservation of life is the most immediate concern for everybody.
 That scene is going to get contaminated regardless because you [have] got rescue coming and they are going to do what they need to do to save his life.”

-Dr Thomas echoed his assessment, calling SLCPD’s statement about the officers’ response “political mamba jamba”.
+Dr Thomas echoed his assessment, calling SLCPD’s statement about the officers’ response “political mumbo jumbo”.

 “We can worry about the crime scene and everything else later,” he said.